10 top tips to protect your country home

 These systems can trigger an alarm, or even a warning message, when someone passes through the invisible beams.
 They are a great detection method for the protection of large perimeters.

-9. Invest in a good, modern safe:
+8. Invest in a good, modern safe:

 If a thief does manage to enter your property, then a safe or strong room can help ensure your valuables stay safe and secure.
-As part of our local, personal service, our team of experienced underwriters can liaise with NFU Mutual policyholders on a case-by-case basis to ensure that their safes are sufficient for their insurance needs.
+As part of our local, personal service, our experienced teams can liaise with NFU Mutual policyholders on a case-by-case basis to ensure that their safes are sufficient for their insurance needs.
 Try and consider the future when choosing a safe: when getting regular valuations for your belongings – recommended every two to three years – you might find that the value of your belongings, such as jewellery, may increase over time.

 10. Stay secure when you are away: